+Paulé is a Rhodes Family honors graduate of New York’s prestigious School of Visual Arts.
 In 1999, Eric hired Paulé as his art director at Young & Rubicam, and the two have worked together across various ventures ever since.
 In 2016, Paulé and their Mongol Rally team drove a rally car with a 1-litre engine over 10,000 miles, from London to Mongolia. #badass

 And our amazing advisory board

-FOOD MANUFACTURING LEADER
+ADVISOR, FOOD MANUFACTURING